Periods of Chinese History

 Duke Xuan 宋宣公 (r.
 747-729) had a crown prince called Yuyi 與夷.
 Yet when the duke fell ill he summoned his younger brother Prince He 和 and entrusted to him the throne.
 When the duke died, Prince He, posthumously known as Duke Mu 宋穆公 (also written Miu 宋繆公, r.
 728-720), had a conversation with his Minister of War (da sima 大司馬) Kongfu Jia 孔父嘉, in which he said the after his death it should be Prince Yuyi to whom the throne should fall, yet Kong Fu explained that all ministers preferred Prince Feng 馮, Duke Mu's own son.
 Yet the Duke did not want to offend his brother's soul and therefore sent Prince Feng to the state of Zheng 鄭 and managed the enthronement of Prince Yuyi, who is posthumously known as Duke Shang 宋殤公 (r.
 719-711).
 Under his reign a years-long conflict with the state of Zheng erupted, in a war caused by an usurpation in the state of Wei 衛, whose ruler feared being attacked by Zheng and therefore sought alliance with Song.

-Kongfu Jia's wife was very beautiful, and grand counselor (taizai 太宰) Hua Du 華督 therefore wanted to possess her.
+Kongfu Jia's wife was very beautiful, and Counsellor-in-chief (taizai 太宰) Hua Du 華督 therefore wanted to possess her.
 In order to get rid of Kongfu Jia he slandered him by attributing the sufferings of the country under the long period of warfare with Zheng to the politics of Kongfu Jia.
 Hua Du assassinated Kongfu Jia, kidnapped his widow, and immediately thereafter killed Duke Shang who had been enraged about this impertinence.
 Hua Du invited Prince Feng to mount the throne.
 He is known posthumously as Duke Zhuang 宋莊公 (r.
 710-692).
-Hua Du as counselor to the Duke had a great influence on politics and even controlled the succession in the state of Zheng.
+Hua Du as counsellor to the Duke had a great influence on politics and even controlled the succession in the state of Zheng.

 His son was Duke Min 宋閔公 (also written 宋愍公, r.
 691-682).
 Under his reign, during a campaign against the state of Lu 魯, minister Nangong Wan 南宮萬 was captured and only released when the Duke heavily insisted.
 Somewhat later, during a hunt, the Duke insulted Nangong Wan as a "prisoner of Lu".
 The minister thereupon decided to kill the Duke.
-The noble Qiu Mu 仇牧 who wanted to defend the ruler, was killed at the gate, likewise counselor Hua Du.
+The noble Qiu Mu 仇牧 who wanted to defend the ruler, was killed at the gate, likewise counsellor Hua Du.
 Nangong Wan thereupon enthroned Prince Ziyou 子游 as the new ruler of Song.
 Prince Yuyue 御說 fled to Hao 毫, other princes to the small state of Xiao 蕭.
 Nangong Wan's brother Nangong Niu 南宮牛 besieged the town of Hao, but the princes united their forces and were able to kill Nangong Niu and returned to Song, where they killed Prince Ziyou and enthroned Prince Yuyue as the new ruler of Song.
 Nangong Wan fled to the state of Chen 陳, but Yuyue (posthumously known as Duke Huan 宋桓公, r.
 681-651), managed to have Nangong Wan handed over, made drunk and wrapped into a cow hide.
 He was cruelly chopped to death.

 Duke Huan was able to dominate the succession in the weak state of Wei and married the sister of Duke Wen of Wei 衛文公 (r.
 659-635).
 When Duke Huan fell ill, Prince Zifu 茲父 (also written 茲甫), planned to cede the right of succession to his older, yet inferior, brother Muyi 目夷 refused to be elevated to heir apparent.
-In the end, Prince Zifu mounted the throne, while Prince Muyi became his chief counselor.
+In the end, Prince Zifu mounted the throne, while Prince Muyi became his chief counsellor.
 Zifu is known as Duke Xiang 宋襄公 (r.
 650-637).
 When the hegemonial lord (ba 霸) Duke Huan of Qi 齊桓公 (r.
 685-643) died, Duke Xiang invited the feudal lords to swear an alliance at Lushang 鹿上.
 With this conference Duke Xiang planned to take over the position of hegemonial lord, yet Prince Muyi warned him against such a step with the argument that a small country like Song would not be able to fill this duty appropriately.
 On a meeting with the feudal lords at Yu 盂 the king of the powerful state of Chu 楚 arrested Duke Xiang and only released him a few months later.
 Immediately thereafter Duke Xiang attacked the state of Zheng, an occasion that minister Ziyu 子魚 interpreted as the origin of the disaster that Prince Muyi had predicted because the large state of Chu soon dispatched an army to bring relief to Zheng.
 Duke Xiang awaited the army of Chu at River Hong 泓 until they had formed their battle arrays, in spite of Prince Muyi's urgent plea to attack them while crossing the river.
 This gentleman-like behaviour ("only attack the enemy when he has completed the battle array") cost Duke Xiang the victory.
 The duke of Zheng feasted the victor and his saviour, King Cheng of Chu 楚成王 (r.
 672-626), but the latter, when leaving, seized the two daughters of the duke and with this insolent behaviour violated the right of hospitality.

 Duke Xiang granted asylum to Prince Chong'er 重耳 of the state of Jin 晉, and knowing that the prince might become duke of Jin one day, decided to support him, in order to have an ally against the state of Chu.
 Prince Chong'er later mounted the throne as Duke Wen of Jin 晉文公 (r.
 636-628).
 When Duke Xiang died he was succeeded by his son Prince Wangchen 王臣, who is known as Duke Cheng 宋成公 (r.
 636-620).
 When Chu attacked Song in 633, Duke Wen of Jin sent a relief army to help Duke Cheng.
 When Duke Cheng died his younger brother Prince Yu 禦 assassinated the crown prince and the Minister of War, Gongsun Gu 公孫固.
 Yet Yu was killed soon, and Duke Cheng's son Prince Chujiu 杵臼 mounted the throne.
 He is known as Duke Zhao 宋昭公 (I, r.
 619-611).